Kine Protocol (KINE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kine Protocol Historical Price

-According to the latest data gathered on Kine Protocol live price page, the current price of Kine Protocol is 0.00202753USD.
-The circulating supply of Kine Protocol(KINE) is 20.21M KINE , giving it a market capitalization of $41.00K.
+According to the latest data gathered on Kine Protocol live price page, the current price of Kine Protocol is 0.00190668USD.
+The circulating supply of Kine Protocol(KINE) is 20.21M KINE , giving it a market capitalization of $38.49K.

 The Kine Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KINE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.